 As mentioned earlier, you do not actually need to use vSphere Replication if you only want to copy individual VMs to another ESXi host.
 Instead, you have several easier options.

 Way 1: Backup VMs and restore to another host flexibly (without vCenter)

 If your requirements for business continuity are not as high as site replication, or you want a more long-term secure data protection solution, then you can consider the much easier backup and restore way for VM migration.
 Here I will use a professional VMware backup and migration software to copy VMs to another host easily.

 AOMEI Cyber Backup is a centralized VMware & Hyper-V backup solution that can copy multiple virtual machines automatically and restore any backup version of any VM to another host with a few clicks.

 Specifically, you can enjoy the following benefits:

-✦ Agentless Backup: create complete and independent image-level backup for VMware ESXi and Hyper-V VMs.
+✦ Agentless Backup: create complete and independent image-level backup for both paid and free versions of VMware ESXi and Hyper-V VMs.

 ✦ Hot Backup: back up all the virtual machines while running, no need to power them off beforehand.

 ✦ Restore to New Location: instantly restore full VM to another host or datastore from any selected restore point.